loonyT/restaurant-css-framework/README.md

 ### Link towards the site i used for the images free of rights : [ Pixabay     ] (  https://pixabay.com/fr/     )

+### Link towards the github of a fellow student, [Asheleigh] ( https://github.com/AshleighTempleton?tab=repositories )

+This person has taken time to draw figures so that i can understand the "logic" of Bootstrap, this realy helped me so i thought i shoud mention it.

 #### The project is actualy in its building phase.
 Any help would be apreciated

 #### This website will be done by using HTML, CSS and the Bootstrap technology.
 IDE used : mainly bracketts but also VSC in an Ubuntu environement